flokk.

 Dr. Sun Yat-Sen Classical Chinese Garden

-This is the first authentic Ming dynasty-style garden ever built outside of China, and the guided 45-minute tour does an excellent job of making the symbolism and design accessible to children as well
+This is the first authentic Ming dynasty-style garden ever built outside of China, and the guided 45-minute tour does an excellent job of making the symbolism and design accessible to children as well as adults.
+The enclosed garden feels like a genuinely different world from the streets outside and makes for beautiful photos.

 culture